nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

 - The combination of IP address adnd port number infomration can be thought of as defining a communication end-point.
 This communication end point is generally referred to as a *socket*.
 It would look like this: `216.3.128.12:8080`.
 You can think of the postal service as an analogy.
 The IP address is like the streed address of the apartment building, the individual apartment number is like a port number.
 The postal service can be thought of as the Internet Protocol, and the building concierge as the Transport layer protocol (TCP or UDP).

   https://launchschool.com/lessons/2a6c7439/assignments/41113e98

+- Why are multiplexing and demultiplexing important?

+  They allow a client or server to run multiple different processes on a server at once.

 ####Have an understanding of how DNS works